AdobeDocs/experience-platform.en/help/dashboards/data-distiller/query-pro-mode/drill-through.md

 >[!NOTE]
 >
->The date filter and global filters will be disabled on the drill through.
-However, any filters applied in the source dashboard will be passed to the target dashboard.
+>Any filters applied in the source dashboard are passed to the target dashboard.
+However, date filters and global filters are disabled on child dashboards.

 ## Remove a drill through {#remove-drill-through}